jrmrtns/galaxis/README.md

 * [PCB for Adafruit ANO Rotary Encoder](https://www.berrybase.de/en/adafruit-breakout-pcb-fuer-ano-scrollrad-drehgeber)

 ### 3D Files
-To assemble one dashboard, you need to print all of the following parts: Even if there is a single player version, you should print the dashboard twice.
+To assemble one dashboard, you need to print all of the following parts: Even if there is a single player version, I recommend to print the dashboard twice.

 * 1 x [Bottom of the case](./3d/Boden.stl)
 * 1 x [Lid of the case](./3d/Deckel.stl)